Grevillea oxyantha: Distribution and habitat

-This grevillea usually grows in rocky places in forest, often near peaks or cliffs, and is found from near Wee Jasper to near Tumut, Batlow and Brown Mountain.
+This grevillea usually grows in rocky places in the forest, often near peaks or cliffs, and is found from near Wee Jasper to near Tumut, Batlow and Brown Mountain.
 Subspecies oxyantha is mostly found in the Brindabella, Tinderry and Kybean Ranges, and south to Brown Mountain in south-eastern New South Wales and the Australian Capital Territory.
 There are also records from Taradale in central Victoria.
 Subspecies ecarinata occurs from near Wee Jasper to Tumut and Batlow.